 When does Monday Night Football kick off?

 Kickoff for Monday Night Football is normally 8.15pm Eastern Time (7.15pm Central, 5.15pm Pacific).
-There are some exceptions (see above schedule).
+There are some exceptions (see above schedule – particularly for those early-season double-headers).

 Which TV channel shows Monday Night Football?